 With sustaining growth, the Lord expanded our territory throughout the Phoenix metropolitan area and Arizona, as well as internationally.
 In 2010 the Lord led Pilgrim Rest to establish its very first satellite campus in Gilbert, Arizona.
 Pilgrim Rest also began live stream broadcasts reaching hundreds of thousands of viewers around the world through the Internet in countries such as: the Bahamas, Brazil, England, Germany, and Iraq.
 On December 15, 2013, Pilgrim Rest made its first television broadcast debut.
 With over 20,000 viewers of this weekly broadcast on AZTV, Pilgrim Rest continues to grow exponentially.

-God is certainly not finished with Pilgrim Rest Missionary Baptist Church.
-The work of God’s people is not yet done.
 As we celebrate each anniversary of Pilgrim Rest Missionary Baptist Church, let us remember our vision to “be like a city that sits on a hill; a beacon of hope for all believers” as we fulfill the great commandment of Jesus found in St. Matthew 28:18-20…”to teach all nations, baptizing them in the name of the Father, and the Son, and the Holy Ghost.”

 1401 E. Jefferson Street